Would you like cleaner air where you live? Less traffic? More outdoor seating and green spaces? How about higher life expectancy?

 Will everyone have a say?

 Yes.
 The local group is engaging with residents via a mailing list, social media and printed materials to find out what changes residents believe would improve their street or area.
 We’ll be sharing our findings with the council transport team.
-Later in the year, the council will arrange a consultation – both digitally and non-digitally – asking residents what they would like the liveable neighbourhood to look like.
+The council has arranged a consultation – both digitally and non-digitally – asking residents what they would like the liveable neighbourhood to look like.
+Access the council’s website engagement events calendar.

 Where have schemes been successfully introduced?